-Yeah.
-So, the answer is we're working through it right now, but highly likely that we will increase the amount of hogs that we produce ourselves.
+So the answer is we're working through it right now, but highly likely that we will increase the amount of hogs that we produce ourselves.
 I think the important point there is that we have latent capacity and immediately utilizing that has overhead dilution benefits plus incremental margin opportunities.
-And the location of brand is a strategic advantage there because it's located in a high hog-producing area which actually exports a significant amount of hogs in the US.
-And so, a lot of interest in the local folks that are keeping those in Canada.
+And the location of Brandon has strategic advantage there, because it's located in a highhog-producing area, which actually exports a significant amount of hogs in the US, and so a lot of interest in the local folks keeping those in Canada.

 Yes.
 Okay.
 Okay.
-I will get back in the queue.
+I'll get back in the queue.
 Thank you.

-Operator: Your next question comes from Michael Van Aelst.
+Your next question comes from Michael Van Aelst.
 Please go ahead.

-Yeah.
-So, you just answered one of them.
-But, on the debt situation, how much debt can we expect to be transferred to Pork Co. or what would be the leverage you'd be expecting to have at the new Pork Co.?
+Yeah, so you just answered one of them, but on the debt situation, how much debt can we expect to be transferred to pork co or when it would be the leverage you'd be expecting to have at the new pork co?